ywarezk/yellowhead-react-assignment/README.md

 #### TodoList page

 Create another page in your app that displays a list of todo items.
+The url of that page should be: `/todo`

 - You should get the list of items from a server.
 - example request: